-By requirement of Trussville City Schools, it is the responsibility of the Enrolling Adult (parent/legal custodian or guardian) each and every year to provide and maintain current proofs of residency for their student(s).
-The burden of proof in providing current residency documentation is the responsibility of the parent/legal custodian or guardian.
-Failure to provide the required proofs may prohibit the returning or new student from being enrolled for the requested school term/year.
+By requirement of Trussville City Schools, it is the responsibility of the Enrolling Adult (parent/legal custodian or guardian) each and every year to provide and maintain current requested items of residency for their student(s).
+The burden of providing current residency documentation is the responsibility of the parent/legal custodian or guardian.
+Failure to provide the required items may prohibit the returning or new student from being enrolled for the requested school term/year.

 The residency documentation is uploaded by the enrolling adult at the time of the student's on-line registration.
 All uploads must be clear and concise.
-Submitted documents must be in the name of the Enrolling Adult with the primary residence listed for the address.
-The proofs (originals and uploaded forms) must be clear, legible, signed if applicable, not altered, dated, show residence address and parent/legal guardian's name.
+Submitted documents must be in the name of the Enrolling Adult with the primary residence listed for the service address.
+The residency items (originals and uploaded forms) must be clear, legible, signed if applicable, not altered, dated, show domicile service address and parent/legal guardian's name.
 Additional documentation may be required at any time that residency or the residency documentation provided is thought to be in question or not adequate.

-All Proof of Residency (POR) documents are subject to review and approval by the Student Services Department and will not be forwarded to the child's enrollment file until that approval is given.
+All submitted residency documents are subject to review and approval by the Student Services Department and will not be forwarded to the child's enrollment file until that approval is given.
 Fall enrollment verification is completed over the course of the summer and may not be complete until the new school year begins.
-Room assignments or schedules may not be assigned until POR documents have been approved.
+Room assignments or schedules may not be assigned until residency or custody documents have been approved.

-The Enrolling Adult (parent/legal custodian and guardian) must provide for each student at each school one (1) of the following combinations of residency proofs all in the enrolling adult's name:
+The Enrolling Adult (parent/legal custodian and guardian) must provide for each student at each school one (1) of the following combinations of residency items all in the enrolling adult's name: